kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 This launches a UEFI-enabled (`--boot=uefi`) headless (`--nographics`) VM named "nixos" (`--name=nixos`) with 8 GB of RAM (`--memory=8192`), 2 CPUs (`--vcpus=2`), and a disk image with 16GB of space (`size=16`).
 It also connects to the guest's console (`--console pty,target_type=virtio`).

+**Note**: The `--cdrom` entry sets the ISO image to boot from **once**.
+After rebooting, it will boot from your qcow2 image instead.

-It will sit there awhile looking like it's stuck, but should boot within a couple of minutes:
+After launching the VM, it will sit there awhile looking like it's stuck, but should boot within a couple of minutes:

 ```text
 Starting install...